• Skip to main content

 • The column opened with a Red Line scene that Steinberg never actually experienced.

-• Raises the question of whether audiences will care if scenes really happened.
+• Raises the question of whether audiences will care if the scenes really happened.

 Gemini 3.0 produced a strong headline (“The Ghost in the Machine is Just Us”) and opened with a scene: Steinberg on the Red Line, watching a young man ask AI to write a poem for his girlfriend.
 The prose was confident, the tone matched, and the argument landed.
 The problem?
 None of it happened.
 Steinberg never got on the Red Line.
 There was no young man.
 The scene was invented — and Gemini delivered it as casually as everything else.